jenkinsci/fstrigger-plugin/README.md

 [![Jenkins Plugin](https://img.shields.io/jenkins/plugin/v/fstrigger.svg)](https://plugins.jenkins.io/fstrigger)
 [![Jenkins Plugin Installs](https://img.shields.io/jenkins/plugin/i/fstrigger.svg?color=blue)](https://plugins.jenkins.io/fstrigger)

-**This plugin is up for adoption.** Want to help improve this plugin?
-[Click here to learn
-more](https://wiki.jenkins.io/display/JENKINS/Adopt+a+Plugin "Adopt a Plugin")!

 FSTrigger provides polling mechanisms to monitor a file system and trigger a build if a file or a set of files have changed.